codingo/crithit/README.md

 Also thank-you to [Hakluke](https://github.com/hakluke) and [sml555_](https://github.com/prodigysml) for refining upont the core idea, encouragement, and testing.

 ## Warning
-This runs insanely fast.
+This runs insanely fast using default settings.
 If you work over a target with a shared waf over domains you will quickly face a ban.
 Tweak `-n` (timeout) and `-c` (threads) as needed.

 ## Installation
 Install dependancies: